varocketry/guitar-mastery-hub/public/lessons/lesson_012_travis_picking_mastery.md

 ---

-## 📖 THEORY: What Is Travis Picking?
+## ðŸ“– THEORY: What Is Travis Picking?

 ### The History